pSUNSET/Pytlin/README.md

 # There is no output because a, b and c all stands for false.
 ```

-Now, let's convert it into kotlin:
+Now, let's convert it into kotlin.

 ```kotlin
 import net.psunset.pytlin.lang.not